sathvikswaminathan/webpage/_posts/2022-11-08-flipping-bits-in.md

 ## DRAM Operation

-The below figure presents the lower-level organization of a DRAM chip.
-The chip consists of a 2-dimensional structure comprised of memory cells.
+A DRAM chip consists of a 2-dimensional structure comprised of memory cells.
 Each memory cell consists of a capacitor to hold charge and a pass transistor to enable access to the capacitor.

 The wordline controls access to all the memory cells in a given row and is raised to a high voltage when a memory cell needs to be accessed.
 The bitline connects all the memory cells in the vertical direction to the row buffer.
 This allows a row to transfer its data to the row buffer when it is accessed.
 Subsequent access to the same row is served by the row buffer.